-- a.
-Reading all communications, electronic and paper from CCC and from Department of Education and their servicers and filling out all appropriate forms, both paper and electronic. - b.
-Becoming familiar with the Return of Title IV policy and how dropping classes or withdrawing (officially or unofficially) affects eligibility for Title IV aid; and - c.
-Notifying the Office of Student Financial Aid when the student has completed an official withdrawal through the Office of Admissions, Records and Registration or stopped attending all classes. - d.
-Completing loan exit counseling if a loan was received at CCC when the student withdraws, graduates or drops below six credit hours.
+An example of this form with a listing of rights, responsibilities and regulations is available here.
+Students must read all communications, electronic and paper from CCC and from Department of Education and their servicers and fill out all appropriate forms, both paper and electronic.
+Students need to be familiar with what happens when they withdraw or stop attending classes.
+Students need to complete loan exit counseling if a loan was received at CCC when the student withdraws, graduates or drops below six credit hours.